Daniels leads Arizona State to 42-23 win over No. 20 UCLA

 PASADENA, Calif.
+(AP) — Arizona State relied on its rushing attack in its first four games.
+Jayden Daniels and the passing game propelled the Sun Devils to an upset win over No. 20 UCLA on Saturday night.

-(AP) — Jayden Daniels passed for 286 yards and threw two touchdown passes to Ricky Pearsall, and Arizona State used big plays to defeat No. 20 UCLA 42-23 Saturday night.
+Daniels passed for 286 yards and threw two touchdown passes to Ricky Pearsall, and Arizona State used big plays in a convincing 42-23 victory at the Rose Bowl.

+“They’re going to try to press you and get you in those long downs.
+So really the game plan was to get the ball in my hands, max protect and take shots and we did that,” said Daniels, who completed 13 of 18 passes.

+Coach Herm Edwards said Daniels’ performance was more inspiring after his grandfather passed away Friday.

+“Coming into this, he was a little emotional.
+I hugged him in the locker room and told him his spirit is in the stadium.
+His spirit is here, looking at you, watching you.
+And I thought he went out and really played well,” Edwards said.

 The Sun Devils (4-1, 2-0 Pac-12) were forced to punt on their first drive before scoring on their next five to take control of the game and likely the Pac-12’s South Division.
-The Bruins fall to 3-2, 1-1.

-Rachaad White rushed for two TDs, including a 49-yard score early in the third quarter to extend Arizona State’s lead to 32-23.
-The Sun Devils led by one at halftime before the senior spun out of an attempted tackle by Qwuantrezz Knight, changed direction and then went up the left sideline before avoiding a diving Alex Johnson at the 5 and then lunging over the pylon.
-The Sun Devils were then successful on the 2-point conversion on DeaMonte Trayanum’s run.

-Daniels completed 13 of 18 passes, with four going for 47 or more yards.
+Four of Daniels’ completions went for 47 or more yards.
 Two of them were touchdowns to Pearsall in the second quarter — a 65-yard yard screen that tied it at 14 followed by a 54-yard reception where the junior beat Elisha Guidry in coverage to give Arizona State a 24-20 lead.
 Pearsall finished with 132 yards on four catches.

+“We have to be responsible on each level of the ball.
+When we pressure and send seven instead of eight, we have to get home,” UCLA linebacker Jordan Genmark Heath said.
+“We put our DB’s in compromised positions.
+As you know, it’s hard to cover especially good receivers like that when they get in the open field.
+We just have to do our jobs in all facets.”

+Rachaad White rushed for two TDs, including a 49-yard score early in the third quarter to extend Arizona State’s lead to 32-23 after the 2-point conversion.

+“I thought we kept them off balance a little bit with the run and the pass, and there were a few things that we thought we could attack them with.
+And, again, sometimes you don’t hit those and it changes the game,” Arizona State offensive coordinator Zak Hill said.
+“We were able to hit some of those, and I give credit to the guys.”

+The Sun Devils’ defense also came up with a big play early in the fourth quarter when it stopped UCLA quarterback Dorian Thompson-Robinson on a run option for a 1-yard loss on fourth-and-goal from the ASU 2.

-UCLA quarterback Dorian Thompson-Robinson accounted for 328 yards.
+Thompson-Robinson accounted for 328 yards.
 The junior was 21 of 32 for 235 yards passing along with 93 yards rushing on 18 carries.
-Kyle Philips had a TD catch for the fourth straight game and tight end Greg Dulcich had nine receptions for 136 yards.
+Kyle Philips had a TD catch for the fourth straight game and tight end Greg Dulcich had nine receptions for 136 yards for the Bruins (3-2, 1-1).

+“We played really well on offense in the first half.
+Did not play well in the second half,” coach Chip Kelly said.

 After the teams traded field goals in the first quarter, the Sun Devils and Bruins combined for 41 points in the second.
 Arizona State led 24-23 at halftime.

 Thompson-Robinson connected with Philips for a 3-yard touchdown on the first play of the quarter to give the Bruins a 10-3 lead.
-The Sun Devils tied it on the ensuing possession when Trayanum went around left end to score from 6 yards out.
-The key play of the drive was the first one when Daniels connected with Geordon Porter for 47 yards.
+The Sun Devils tied it on the ensuing possession when DeaMonte Trayanum went around left end to score from 6 yards out.

 Brittain Brown’s 1-yard run five minutes into the quarter put UCLA back on top 17-10, but the Sun Devils evened it six plays later on Pearsall’s first touchdown.